News

 “We have seen this in our other collaborative project with the NSW OEH, and Macquarie University, in which eMAST climate data are being used to help identify climate refugia, so I am sure that the newly made available fire data will facilitate similarly important research.”

-“It’s great to know that TERN’s data infrastructure is improving our land management strategies and helping answer some of Australia’s most challenging ecosystem science questions.”
+“It’s great to know that TERN’s environmental data infrastructure is improving our land management strategies and helping answer some of Australia’s most challenging ecosystem science questions.”

 • For more information on the data and how it’s being used by the collaborative projects in this article please contact TERN.